Can You Write Off Home Improvements on Your 2025 Taxes?

 DISCLAIMER: Information in this blog post is meant to be used as a helpful guide and for educational purposes only.
 It is not legal or professional tax advice.
 If you need help sorting through your available tax deductions related to the home and otherwise, please consult a skilled tax professional.

-With tax season right around the corner, many homeowners are wondering if they can write off the costs of an expensive bathroom remodel, patio addition, or kitchen upgrade.
+With tax season right around the corner, many homeowners are wondering, “Can you write off home improvements?”
+Given the steep costs of bathroom remodels, patio additions, and kitchen upgrades, any potential tax deductions would certainly be a welcome relief.

 A quick (and free) way to check your home value